With the below tips discussing macro tracking and conscious effort on your part, there’s nothing you can’t do!

 Going from eating a diet high in carbohydrates to a diet that contains less than 5% of calories coming from carbs may be a difficult transition, but, trust me, it can be done!
-When following a ketogenic diet, tracking your carbs, specifically your net carbs, is key.
+When following a ketogenic diet, tracking your carbs, specifically, your net carbs is key.

 Why net carbs?

 Because “dietary fiber does not have a significant metabolic effect” and, therefore, doesn’t lead to an insulin spike.
-Tracking net carbs versus total carbs allows for a much higher intake of many nutrient-dense foods like vegetables, nuts and seeds, and even chocolate!
+Tracking net carbs versus total carbs allow for a much higher intake of many nutrient-dense foods like vegetables, nuts and seeds, and even chocolate!

 Additionally, it is important to note that sugar alcohols are calculated just like fiber (e.g., grams of sugar alcohol can be subtracted from total carbs).
 This is especially good to know if you’re like me and LOVE dessert!
 Low-carb sweeteners, like my favorite, monk fruit sweetener, contain 0 grams of net carbs per serving (4g total carbs – 4g sugar alcohols = 0g net carbs).

 Low-carb, high-fats is the basis of the ketogenic diet.
 Most people usually hone in on the “low-carb” part, completely forgetting about high-fats.
 For most diets, fats will account for upwards of 70% of your intake.
 This is a LOT!

 Some of our favorite ways to get easy fats:

 - Pork belly